-In addition to its rich history, Tesla Park has rich natural resources.
+In addition to its rich history, pharm Tesla Park has rich natural resources.
 Tesla Park is located in the upland Coastal Mountain Range between Mount Diablo and Mount Hamilton.
 As part of the Diablo Range from the north and Mount Hamilton Range from the south, Tesla Park is an important link in the preservations efforts in the region.
 The area is primarily Blue Oak woodland, mountain savannah grassland, scrub sage and riparian woodlands with scenic ridge tops and dramatic canyons feeding into Corral Hollow Creek which drains into the San Joaquin River system.
 Tesla Park includes land along the Tri-Valley watershed and a portion of the park drains into the Arroyo Seco and Alameda Creek.
 Its ridge tops provide commanding views of the Central Valley, Sierras, Mount Diablo and the southern coast range toward Mount Hamilton.
 In its own right it is truly a naturally scenic area that should be preserved.

 Tesla Park supports an unexpectedly wide range of sensitive wildlife and plant species, many of which are threatened, rare and managed such as California Red Legged Frog, Foothill Yellow-Legged Frog, California Tiger Salamander, Western Spadefoot Toad and Tule Elk.
 The level of biological diversity is unique with 50 LISTED species documented on site and over 80 more LISTED species expected based on known habitats and sightings on neighboring property.
 The area, for example, is considered to support one of the most diverse vertebrate populations in the region and has been a field study area for UC Berkeley and other universities since the 1940s.